Contact Us

 Source: GitHub1

-- Some analytics firms define agents as: Fully autonomous systems that operate independently over extended periods, using tools such as functions or APIs to engage with their surroundings and make decisions based on context and goals.2
+There is no single agreed-upon definition.
+Traditional AI defines agents as systems that interact with their environment.
+Some analytics firms define them as fully autonomous systems that operate independently over extended periods, using tools such as functions or APIs to engage with their surroundings and make decisions based on context and goals.2 Others use the term to describe more prescriptive implementations that follow predefined workflows.3

 Here are the factors that cause an AI system to be considered more agentic: